 It would be prudent to anticipate that it is just a matter of time before these sites also get squeezed once the authorities get around to them, so don’t get too reliant on one site for all your needs.

-There are many invite only trackers out there, but as the name suggests, you can’t just walk in and get the goods, and a lot of them have caps on the number of simultaneous users.
-Generally you need to meet certain specific requirements before you are allowed to join, or have a friend on the inside who can supply you with an invite to get you in.
+There are many invite-only trackers out there, but as the name suggests, you can’t just walk in and get the goods, and a lot of them have caps on the number of simultaneous users.
+You need to meet certain specific requirements before you are allowed to join, or have a friend on the inside who can supply you with an invite to get you in.

-If you mainly used Kickass Torrents to find movies and TV shows, you can find most of what you have been missing at streaming sites such as putlockers.ch or 123movies.is Again, it can take a bit of patient pop up killing to find a stream of watchable quality, but they are there if you take a bit of time to look for them.
+If you mainly used Kickass Torrents to find movies and TV shows, you can find most of what you have been missing at streaming sites.
+Again, it can take a bit of patient pop up killing to find a stream of watchable quality, but they are there if you take a bit of time to look for them.

 What does this mean for the future of free downloads?

-Well, it’s looking pretty bleak for supermarket style one stop shop downloading.
-The recording industry lobby has really had a hard on for file sharing and has been doing a pretty successful job of crushing torrent sites and stamping on the remains.
-The frequency of reports from end users’ receiving cease and desist notifications and copyright complaint letters for torrent uploads has also hiked in recent months.
-Some say these have no teeth, are all bark and no bite, but for many it is hassle that they wouldn’t want to risk getting caught up in.
+Well, it’s looking pretty bleak for supermarket-style one stop shop downloading.
+The recording industry lobby has had a hard on for file sharing and has been doing a pretty successful job of crushing torrent sites and stamping on the remains.
+The frequency of reports from end users’ receiving ceases notifications and copyright complaint letters for torrent uploads has also hiked in recent months.
+Some say these have no teeth, are all bark and no bite, but for many, it is a hassle that they wouldn’t want to risk getting caught up in.